 Telephone: 91 (22) 6749-4444

-Dial 102 in India to call a medical ambulance in case of a medical Emergency situation, or to call fire brigade in case of a fire Emergency situation, or to call police in an Emergency situation.
+Dial 112 in India to call a medical ambulance in case of a medical Emergency situation, or to call fire brigade in case of a fire Emergency situation, or to call police in an Emergency situation.

 Canadian Government's Travel Alerts for Indian

 The Indian rupeeis the official currency of the Republic of India.
 The issuance of the currency is controlled by the Reserve Bank of India

 The modern rupee is subdivided into 100 paise (singular paisa), although this division is now theoretical; as of 30 June 2011, coin denominations of less than 50 paise ceased to be legal tender.
 Banknotes are available in nominal values of 5, 10, 20, 50, 100, 500 and 1000 rupees.
 Rupee coins are available in denominations of 1, 2, 5, 10, 100 and 1000; of these, the 100 and 1000 coins are for commemorative purposes only; the only other rupee coin has a nominal value of 50 paise, since lower denominations have been officially withdrawn.